DiogorPinheiro/Exoplanet-Identification/README.md

 There are three major goals for the second part of this project:

 1. Find the best model for 3 different NN architectures (CNN, MLP and LSTM) and the best overall performance;
-2. Compare two types of inputs : Local View and Global View
+2. Compare two types of inputs : Local View and Global View;
-3. Compare between two preprocessing approaches
+3. Compare between two preprocessing approaches.

 ### Preprocessing Approaches